 This shouldn’t be a surprise since the terrorist events of September 11, 2001.
 Terrorism insurance wasn’t a thing before this date; it skyrocketed afterward.

 It does what it says: protects your business financially from the after-effects of a terrorist attack.
-This protection extends beyond physical damage, to anything that results in unavoidable loss of business.
+This protection extends beyond physical damage, to anything that results in an unavoidable loss of business.